Class 4

 Our book that has been shared right across the school is Every Child a Song.
 The children have enjoyed exploring the learning metaphor of Life in all its Fullness.
 The book explains that everyone is unique and wonderful in their own ways, and says that EVERY child in the world deserves to be heard.
 The author used a lot of the UNCRC (United Nations Convention on the rights of a child) to help her tell the story, and the children have also learnt about this.

-Whilst reading this book, we have also been thinking about being a good global neighbour and helping other be heard.
+Whilst reading this book, we have also been thinking about being a good global neighbour and helping others be heard.
 We had discussions about the ways in which plastic can have a negative impact on both our world, and also mankind.
 We delved deeper to learn that the UK actually sends plastic recycling abroad to be burnt, only it’s not always being done, meaning that waste is piling up on the streets.
 The children used their empathy skills and thought about how it would feel being a child living in Turkey and having this atrocity happening around you.
 They then wrote diaries to convey their emotions.
 Here are some that were written:

 Arthur and the Golden Rope

-We then moves on to Arthur and the Golden Rope by Joe Todd-Stanton.
+We then moved on to Arthur and the Golden Rope by Joe Todd-Stanton.
 A book about an unlikely hero, set years ago in Iceland.
 It explores several themes: individuality and friendship being two of them.

 We wrote letters to Professor Brownstone (one of Arthur’s relatives) asking if we could visit his vault where he has artefacts from all of his ancestor’s adventures, including Arthur’s.